-Students must first secure the permission of the course instructor before recording the class lecture in either audio or visual format.
+For on campus lectures, students must first secure the permission of the course instructor before recording the class lecture in either audio or visual format.
+This policy does not apply to online course lectures.

 Clinical Site

 Students may not make a recording at the clinical site, under any circumstances, in any format.